miriam-lau/Lullaby/README.md

 ```

 - Youtube: Source for song notes.
+Songs were saved as lines in a nested array, and each line contains a series of notes mapped to computer keys.